-Costing just 3 pence for a 2nd Single to the next stop up the line, this ticket to Appleford Halt is marked 'British Transport Commission' on the back.
+Costing just 3 pence for a 2nd Single to the next stop up the line, this ticket to Appleford Halt is marked 'British Transport Commission' on the back with the (W) on the front denoting Western Region.
 This body operated from 1st January 1948 to the end of 1962.
 It was created by the post-war Labour government as part of its nationalisation programme to oversee railways, canals and road freight transport in Great Britain.

 The different classes of ticket became a bit confusing as many railway companies had effectively phased out Second Class, retaining just First and Third class.
 However, on 3rd June 1956 British Railways stopped using the designation of Third class, having just First and Second class tickets.
 Effectively Third became Second as it took quite some time for the number 3 to be changed on coaching stock, if at all.
 Today we know only of First and Standard classes on the railways in Britain.